-About three years ago my staff noticed that our surgical patients who participated in the DOCC project principles were doing much better.
-The successes were better and we were having fewer failures.
+About three years ago my staff noticed that our surgical patients who participated in the DOC project principles were doing much better.
+The outcomes were better and we were having fewer failures.
 The postoperative pain seemed less and more easily controlled.
 Patients were moving forward quickly with rehab while re-entering a normal life.
 Additionally their anxiety often dramatically improved.

 We decided that if the surgical results were so much better that we would have all of our patients engage in at least 8 to 12 weeks of “prehab” before any surgery, regardless of the magnitude.
 Our protocol included:

 - Learning about chronic pain through my book, Back in Control: A Spine Surgeon’s Roadmap Out of Chronic Pain.

 - They were sleeping at least six hours a night (often required meds)